Heard the one about the Diplodocus in the Cathedral?

 However, this will not be the first time Dippy has moved from its location in Hintze Hall.
 During World War II the skeleton was disassembled and relocated to the basement to protect it from bomb damage.
-And in 1979, the Diplodocus made the move to Hintze Hall, where it remains until 5 January 2017.
+And in 1979, the Diplodocus made the move to Hintze Hall, where it remained until 5 January 2017.

 Dippy’s appearance has also changed subtly over the years, reflecting advances in our understanding of dinosaur biology and evolution.

 The dinosaur’s head originally pointed downwards with the tail resting on the ground.
 Following new research in the 1960s, the neck was raised to a horizontal position and in 1993, the tail was repositioned to curve spectacularly over visitors’ heads.

 We are sure that Dippy has enjoyed colossal fun on his journey around the UK before he takes up pride of place in Norwich Cathedral this Summer.
 And, having been lucky enough to see Dippy in London on previous occasions, we are one family who certainly cannot wait to meet him in our home City.
 It’s going to be huge.
 Literally.
 Or as Norwich son Alan Partridge might say: “Jurassic Park!”

 The Natural History Museum’s Diplodocus, Dippy, has been touring the UK since 2018, to encourage people to explore nature and inspire the next generation of scientists.
 He was due to go on display in Norwich in 2020, but his visit was postponed as a result of the coronavirus pandemic.